-We have implemented a three-step process for managing the E&S risk lending in line with the credit cycle, in which we:
+We have implemented a four step process for managing the E&S risk lending in line with the credit cycle, in which we:

 - 1. Screen the client's business activities against our Exclusion List. - 2.
 Use pre-defined list to categorize the client's activities according to the degree of environmental, health and safety risk. - 3.
+Screen the client's business activities against our Watch List Criteria. - 4.
 Conduct an on-side individual environmental and social risk assessment.

-To guide our staff in the analytical process, we have designed an E&S risk categorization system based on international standards that assign individual economic sectors to the high, medium or low environmental risk category, depending on their potential environmental and social impact.
+To guide our staff in the analytical process, we have designed an E&S risk categorization system based on international standards that assign individual economic sectors to the high, medium, or low environmental risk category, depending on their potential environmental and social impact.
 Companies with business activities that fall into the medium- or high-risk categories are subjected to an individual assessment of their performance with regard to environmental, health and safety issues.
-An assessment of the social conditions in a company is carried out for all business clients in order to ensure that proper working conditions are in place and that labor and human rights are respected.
+Considering E&S risks and exposures of the business activity, participation of an external environmental consultant becomes necessary in the evaluation process.
+An assessment of the social conditions in a company is carried out for all business clients in order to ensure that proper working conditions are in place and that labour and human rights are respected.